This article is part of a larger series on Payroll Services.

 Its user interface is also bright and clean, plus it’s relatively easy to use.
 You can find a knowledge base online with illustrated articles and some training videos.
 We did find the list thin, but the search feature pulls up articles, so if you don’t see the answer to your question, use the search bar.
 Also, some of the articles only tell you what a feature does, not how to use it.

 If you work with multiple carriers, the freight brokering module makes it easy to track and assign shipments.
 The dashboard lets you know how many loads are active, awaiting bids, or have new bids.
 You can scroll down the spreadsheet-like form to see the details, including miles and bids.
 It sends out confirmations upon awarding a contract.

-Axis TMS’ Billing module is included with an annual or three-year license.
-It allows you to approve driver documents and generate invoices once a job is done.
+Axis TMS’ billing module allows you to approve driver documents and generate invoices once a job is done.
 Auto-sorting of paperwork makes it easy to track all the items you need and sends an alert if you are missing something.
 You can set custom charges or recurring rates for jobs.
 Invoices can be sent individually or in batches, and the system tracks how long before each is paid.

 Axis TMS Ease of Use

 When you first get the software, it will lead you through the setup of your company settings.
 Be sure to have all your information handy, such as insurance certificates, direct deposit information, employee or driver data, and decisions on how you want to track or pay drivers.
 You’ll need to have your drivers download the mobile app and register as well.

 What Users Think About Axis TMS

 Has all the tools needed for running a trucking business

 Too many windows to open when navigation through its solutions

 Complaints from drivers about the mobile app not showing information